elibroftw/blog.elijahlopez.ca/content/posts/incompetence.md

 I wish I was a billionaire.
 I'd start a bank to give these billion dollar banks REAL competition.
 RBC charges a monthly fee for a business account, so I can understand why the best = paid.
 For now, I'm going to move to CIBC which will hopefully not give me a massive migraine.
-If CIBC doesn't go well I'll go to FirstOntario Credit Union.
+If CIBC doesn't go well I'll go with RBC since I bank there personally and have dislike their customer support personnel.

 ### Navigation bar isn't real